marcelbonnet/darth-script/README.md

 # darth-script
-Bash, sh, php, perl, whatever lang scripts.
+Scripts.
+Bash, sh, PHP, ... whatever language.
 Some focused on FreeBSD.
+Many based on other's scripts.

+# Utilities

+## graphics/

+polaroid.sh		Combine photos, side by side using the ImageMagick polaroid effect.
+Based on ImageMagick example script.

+## sysutils/

+vdisk			Mount, unmount and create encrypted disk image to be used as a virtual disk using md (FreeBSD).

+## www/

+apache-sites	to deploy/undeploy my Directories and Virtual Hosts